Learning Fairer Representations with FairVIC: Evaluation

 \subsection{Core Results Analysis}

-To assess the prediction and fairness performance of FairVIC\footnote{FairVIC weights $L_\text{acc}=0.2$, $L_\text{var, inv}=0.1$, and $L_\text{cov}=0.6$ for the Adult Income dataset, and $L_\text{acc, var, inv}=0.1$, and $L_\text{cov}=0.7$ for the COMPAS and German Credit datasets, see Appendix~\ref{sec:Hyperparameter Recommendations} for discussion on these selections.} and state-of-the-art approaches, we test all methods across each tabular dataset to enable a fair comparison.
+To assess the prediction and fairness performance of FairVIC\footnote{See Table~\ref{tab:Final Lambdas}, Appendix~\ref{sec:Hyperparameter Recommendations} for our FairVIC lambdas, and discussion on these selections.} and state-of-the-art approaches, we test all methods across each tabular dataset to enable a fair comparison.
 Table~\ref{tab:CoreResults} shows these results.
 We have also provided Figure~\ref{fig:full-vis}, which visualises the absolute difference from the ideal value of each metric, highlighting how far each method deviates from perfect accuracy and fairness on each tabular dataset.

 Across all three datasets, the baseline performs poorly in fairness but obtains higher performance scores, which is expected.
 For example, in the Adult Income dataset, the baseline model shows a relatively high accuracy ($0.8444$), while exhibiting poor fairness with regard to Disparate Impact ($0.2853$).
 The baseline highlights the need for a bias mitigation approach that works across all metrics simultaneously, as the lower bias in terms of Equalised Odds ($0.1330$) and Absolute Odds ($0.1172$) alone could misleadingly suggest that the model is fair, when in reality, the bias may only become evident when captured through a different perspective.
-This means that approaches relying on a single fairness constraint, such as Exponentiated Gradient Reduction, often fail to address significant bias present in the data.
+Single-metric approaches like EGR often fail to address significant bias.

 Overall, FairVIC outperforms all other comparable methods by demonstrating consistent improvements in both fairness and accuracy retention.
-As seen in Figure~\ref{fig:results-vis-adult}, our FairVIC model achieves the lowest cumulative absolute error from perfect accuracy and fairness in the Adult Income dataset, effectively balancing the fairness-accuracy trade-off.
-The trend is also consistent across the COMPAS and German Credit datasets as seen in Figures~\ref{fig:results-vis-compas} and~\ref{fig:results-vis-german}.
-This again exemplifies the ability of FairVIC's approach to generalise across datasets, making it a more versatile solution.
+As seen in Figure~\ref{fig:adult-vis}, our FairVIC model achieves the lowest cumulative absolute error from perfect accuracy and fairness in the Adult Income dataset, effectively balancing the fairness-accuracy trade-off.
+The trend is also consistent across the COMPAS and German Credit datasets seen in Figure~\ref{fig:full-vis}, Appendix~\ref{sec:Full Training Results}.
+This further highlights FairVIC’s ability to generalise across datasets.